dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

 and more scRNA-Seq datasets.

 ## Identifying cell types

+> DAS & DMG: Should we load in the original study metadata with cell type assignments and compare?

 Let's plot the expression of some of the major cell type markers.
 Look at the data.frame `markers` for a summary of the